lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  there is a row highlighted in the Table Browser.
           This is the row for that same object marked by the black circle with cross-hairs in the 3 plots.

-This data linkage works not only for single objects but for subsets of points that one can define for the table via the TOPCAT interface.
+* Note that this data linkage works not only for single objects but for subsets of points that one can define for the table via the TOPCAT interface.
 The interested user is again directed to the `TOPCAT documentation <http://www.star.bris.ac.uk/~mbt/topcat/>`_.